 As if exercising wasn't hard enough, the terms for different types of exercise can be difficult to understand.
 Two terms you should know are aerobic and anaerobic, because they refer to how your body produces energy during exercise.
 This helps you understand how your body burns fat and how you can build endurance, strength and power to improve your overall fitness and performance.

 Video of the Day

-Aerobic exercise can strengthen your heart and reduce your resting heart rate, while increasing the number of red blood cells that help distribute oxygen throughout your body.
+Aerobic exercise strengthens your heart and reduces your resting heart rate, while increasing the number of red blood cells that help distribute oxygen throughout your body.
 It also helps with weight loss if you combine it with a healthy, calorie-controlled diet.
-Aerobic exercise also can potentially reduce your chances of developing heart disease, strokes, high blood pressure, diabetes and some forms of cancer; and it can improve your immune system and stamina.
-Results do vary based on individual, though, and again, always consult your doctor to help determine the best diet and exercise plan for your particular situation.